 - Some are built into Portable socket-outlet assemblies (PSOAs).

-No electrician is needed – you can buy a portable RCD at a hardware shop or electrical equipment supplier, just make sure they are fit for commercial use.
+- No electrician is needed – you can buy a portable RCD at a hardware shop or from an electrical equipment supplier, just make sure it is fit for purpose.

 Leads and cords are easily damaged, particularly those connected to equipment that is often moved.
 Make sure leads and cords are suitably set up and protected: